 One of the most prominent differences between the two models is their size.
 I’ve personally checked, and found the XTR to have an average height of 12-1/4 inches, unlike the Evolution Essential that comes with a height of 12 inches.
 Alternatively, the average width of XTR is 8-3/5 inches while Essential comes with a width of 10 inches.
 The chamber capacity too has a minor difference.
 The XTR features a capacity of 34.6 oz while the Evolution has a capacity of 40 oz.

 Another striking difference is in the operation of the multigrid technology.
 While both the garbage disposal units come with a two-stage multi-grind technology, the Evolution Essential is slightly more advanced in this department.
 This is because the disposal unit comes with a Grindshear Ring and a Tri-Action Lug unit that’ll make it easier for you to grind foods.
 The food waste will be automatically liquefied after which it will comfortably flow in your sewage unit.

-Also The Essential XTR comes with a powercord and also a sink top switch which together will cost around $50 if purchased seperately.
+Also, The Essential XTR comes with a power cord and also a sink top switch which together will cost around $50 if purchased separately.

 The final difference is in the weight.
 While the XTR disposal weighs 20 pounds, the Essential has a weight of around 23.5 pounds.

 Evolution Essential Vs Essential XTR; Which One Is Better?